Huxellberger/Kalahluhlahley/README.md

 Only one.
 Since we don't have continous integration for this tiny project we should instead settle for simply **always run the build script before you submit!**.
 This will pick up any compiler errors/test failures.

-Also try to do any changes in a branch and then create a pull request to merge the changes in.
+Also try to do any **chostier** changes in a branch and then create a pull request to merge the changes in.
 This'll stop the build getting inundated with loads of changes in the last week.
 When you want to make a change first create a new branch with

 `git checkout -b jake-terrible-code`